Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: A general stellar contamination DAE (G-DAE)

 \subsection{Model architecture}

-The first G-DAE was developed in \textsc{Keras} \citep{chollet2015keras} with a \textsc{TensorFlow} backend \citep{tensorflow2015-whitepaper}.
+Our first G-DAE was developed in \textsc{Keras} \citep{chollet2015keras} with a \textsc{TensorFlow} backend \citep{tensorflow2015-whitepaper}.
 It receives as input a normalized vector of intensities at 385 wavelength points.
 The network processes the data through a symmetric encoder–decoder: the encoder comprises three fully connected layers of 512 units, followed by two layers of 300 units; the decoder mirrors this architecture and ends with a linear layer that projects back to 385 outputs.
-All hidden units use the Swish activation $f(x)=x/(1+e^{-x})$ \citaeg{see e.g.}{geronHandsonMachineLearning2023}.
-To mitigate overfitting, we apply dropout with a rate of 0.5 after every hidden layer and L2 (weight-decay) regularization with a coefficient $\lambda=10^{-6}$ on all dense kernels except the final output layer.
+All hidden units use the Swish activation function $f(x)=x/(1+e^{-x})$ \citaeg{see e.g.}{geronHandsonMachineLearning2023}.
+To mitigate overfitting, we apply dropout with a rate of 0.5 after every hidden layer and L2 (weight-decay) regularization with a coefficient $\lambda=10^{-7}$ on all dense kernels except the final output layer. \autoref{sec:autoencoders} provides a brief primer on autoencoders and their application in astronomy along with a discussion on the main noise sources affecting planetary transmission spectroscopy.
+There, we provide, specifically in \autoref{fig:autoencoder_general}, a schematic representation of the G-DAE network architecture used in this work.

-The specific set of hyperparameters for our G-DAE resulted from a grid search varying depth/width, dropout rate, and the L2 coefficient, training on the full spectra set (see below) and selecting the configuration that minimized the ``Mean Absolute Error'' (MAE).
-As noted in \autoref{sec:autoencoders}, the MAE is computed between the reconstructed spectrum and its corresponding clean target prior to adding stellar contamination and noise; the L2 penalty is added through the layer regularizers while MAE remains the primary reconstruction loss.
+The set of hyperparameters for our G-DAE resulted from a grid search varying depth/width, dropout rate, and the L2 coefficient, training on the full spectra set (see below) and selecting the configuration that minimized the ``Mean Absolute Error'' (MAE).
+As noted in \autoref{sec:autoencoders}, the MAE is computed between the reconstructed spectrum and its corresponding clean target before adding stellar contamination and noise; the L2 penalty is added through the layer regularizers while MAE remains the primary reconstruction loss.